LucasM548/Report-with-WintrChess/README.md

    - Copy the content of the `Report-with-Wintrches.js` file
    - Paste it into the Tampermonkey editor
    - Save the script (Ctrl+S or File > Save)

+### Option 2: Chrome Extension

+1. **Developer Mode Installation**:
+   - Download or clone this repository to your computer
+   - Open Chrome and navigate to `chrome://extensions/`
+   - Enable "Developer mode" in the top right corner
+   - Click "Load unpacked extension"
+   - Select the `extension` folder containing the `manifest.json` file
+   - The extension is now installed and active!

 ## 🎮 Usage